How nature-based solutions support CORSIA and responsible airline offsetting

 1. NbS power of carbon sequestration

 Natural ecosystems act as carbon sinks, absorbing and storing atmospheric CO₂ at an unparalleled scale.
 Forests alone sequester around 7.6 billion metric tonnes of CO₂ annually, significantly slowing global warming.
-Mangroves are also particularly efficient, capturing up to 10 times more carbon per hectare than terrestrial forests.
+Mangroves are also particularly efficient, capturing up to 10 times more carbon per hectare than terrestrial forests while simultaneously protecting coastal communities from storm surges and rising sea levels.
 Even more striking, peatlands, though covering just 3% of Earth’s land,

 store twice as much carbon as all the world’s forests combined